 One of the first nice days of spring is an excuse to roast sausages and burn a witch

-Superstitious celebrations were frowned on in the communist era, but like masopust (the Czech version of Mardis Gras) it has had a resurgence since the Velvet Revolution.
+Superstitious celebrations were frowned upon in the communist era, but like masopust (the Czech version of Mardis Gras) it has had a resurgence since the Velvet Revolution.